Xenia

-Artist, director, scriptwriter, author of performances, installations, videos, film scripts and scenography for theater productions.
-Nominee of the Russian national award in the field of contemporary art "Black Square" (2004), Kandinsky Award (2008, the project "Joseph Beuys' Brides"), national theater award "Golden Mask" (2013).
+Artist, director, screenwriter, author of performances, installations, videos, film scripts and stage designs for theatre productions.
+Nominee of the Russian national award in contemporary art "Black Square" (2004), the Kandinsky Prize (2008, the project "Brides of Joseph Beuys"), the national theatre award "Golden Mask" (2013).

 MERMAIDS, performance

-playwright: Roman Dolzhansky
+playwright - Roman Dolzhansky

 set designer: Ksenia Peretrukhina

-The performance supplement Pushkin's unfinished play with the finale written for this play by Vladimir Nabokov was created by a group of creators.
-This combination provides us with the opportunity to examine the story from different angles.
-Ksenia Peretrukhina designed a "magical, disturbing, and overbearing space" that includes water pipes, bent redls, mirrors, an empty and small pool, and a television panel.
-Roman Dolzhansky described it as "a kind of intermediate space, an in-between world."
-He also commented on the performance, saying that "This little play by Pushkin holds many my taps, black walsteries - the author did not finish it, did not title it, and did not publish it.
-To this day, researchers argue about both the genre and composition of 'Mermaids.'
-Many writers and poets have created their finales to this one-act drama about unhappy love, betrayal, and revenge.
-In the twentieth century, Vladimir Nabokov could not resist this temptation and wrote the most famous version of the play's ending.
-It was as if Pushkin himself offered readers and their descendants the chance to unravel 'Mermaids' in their own way each time, to fantasize freely, to seek new meanings, and to relate it to modern times.
-The young director Theodora Lilyan saw in Pushkin's play not an old fairy tale, but a very modern story played by modern people.
-The characters of the play ask themselves and us, "What is happiness?"
-People have answered this question in different ways throughout history - love, family, children, freedom, success - but they always pay with their lives for their choices.
-Pushkin, of course, does not know the "right" answer either.
-He doubts, grieves, and ponders together with the audience, and even - all sorts of unforeseen events happen in the theater - he may be among the actors of the play..
+The creators of the play complement Pushkin's unfinished play with a finale written for this play by Vladimir Nabokov.
+This combination allows us to look at this story from different angles.
+Ksenia Peretrukhina creates a "magical, disturbing and powerful space."
+Water pipes, bent red taps, black walls, mirrors, an empty and small swimming pool, a television panel.
+According to Roman Dolzhansky, this is "a kind of intermediate space, between worlds."
+He also talks about the play: "This little play by Pushkin conceals many mysteries - the author did not finish it, did not title it and did not publish it.
+To this day, researchers argue about both the genre and the composition of "Mermaid."
+Many writers and poets have created their own finales to this one-act drama about unhappy love, betrayal and revenge.
+Already in the 20th century, Vladimir Nabokov, who wrote the most famous version of the ending of the play, could not avoid this temptation.
+Pushkin himself seemed to suggest that readers and their descendants solve Rusalka each time in their own way, freely fantasize, look for new meanings, relate it to modern times.
+The young director Teodora Lilyan saw in Pushkin's play not an old fairy tale, but a very modern story played by modern people.
+What is happiness? - the characters of the play ask themselves and us.
+At all times, people have answered this question differently - love, family, children, freedom, success.
+And they always pay with their lives for this choice.
+Pushkin, of course, also does not know the "correct" answer.
+He doubts, is sad and reflects together with the viewer, and even - all sorts of unexpected events happen in the theater - he can end up among the characters of the play.

 STATE OF THINGS, audio installation